joshajohnson/Hub20/documents/keyboard-assembly.md

 If you are assembling the bare-bones version, follow the below steps but omit the acrylic parts.

+Please ensure you remove the protective paper off all acrylic parts before starting.

 ![Parts Required](imgs/assembly-instructions/required-parts.JPG)

 ### Step 0: Check PCB